Enhancing Security in Multi-Robot Systems through Co-Observation Planning, Reachability Analysis, and Network Flow

 where, for convenience, we used $(ij)$ to represent the edge $(v_{i},v_{j})$, and $(+i)$ to represent the edge $(v^{+},v_{i})$.

-The first term in the cost \eqref{eq:flow-cost} represents the total number of robot used, and the second term represents the overall co-observation performance (defined as the total number of cross-trajectory edges taken by all flows beyond the regular trajectory edges); the constant $\rho$ is a manually selected penalty parameter to balance between the two terms. \eqref{eq:FlowBalanceConstraint} is the flow conservation constraint to ensures that the amount of flow entering and leaving a given node $v$ is equal (except for $v^{+}$ and $v^{-}$). \eqref{eq:FlowCoverage} is the flow coverage constraints to ensures that all security checkpoints $ \{V^{s}_{p}\}$ have been visited co-observed.
-The security graph $G_{q}$ is acyclic, making this problem in complexity class $P$, thus, can be solved in polynominal time \cite{1702662}.
+The first term in the cost \eqref{eq:flow-cost} represents the total number of robots used, and the second term represents the overall co-observation performance (defined as the total number of cross-trajectory edges taken by all flows beyond the regular trajectory edges); the constant $\rho$ is a manually selected penalty parameter to balance between the two terms.
+The flow conservation constraint \eqref{eq:FlowBalanceConstraint} ensures that the amount of flow entering and leaving a given node $v$ is equal (except for $v^{+}$ and $v^{-}$).
+The flow coverage constraint \eqref{eq:FlowCoverage} ensures that all checkpoints $ \{V^{s}_{p}\}$ have been visited and can support a co-observation.
+The checkpoint graph $G$ is acyclic, placing this problem in complexity class $P$; thus, it can be solved in polynomial time \cite{1702662}.